alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Audio-Recorder](https://github.com/venkatkukunuru/Audio-Recorder) - Recording voice in swift.
 * [AudioEqualizer](https://github.com/kiran5232/AudioEqualizer) - AudioEqualizer in swift.
 * [AudioKit](https://github.com/audiokit/AudioKit) - Open-source audio synthesis, processing, & analysis platform.
+* [FDWaveformView](https://github.com/fulldecent/FDWaveformView) - FDWaveformView is an easy way to display an audio waveform in your app.
+It is a nice visualization to show a playing audio file or to select a position in a file.
 * [Jukebox](https://github.com/teodorpatras/Jukebox) - Player for streaming local and remote audio files.
 Written in Swift.
 * [InstaBars](https://github.com/vaibhavxyz/InstaBars) - InstaBars is a simple animation for iOS applications inspired by equaliser in instagram application.
 * [MLAudioPlayer](https://github.com/micheltlutz/MLAudioPlayer) - AudioPlayer for Swift projects.